-Management Discussion & Analysis Three Month Period and Year Ended December 31, 2016
+Management Discussion & Analysis Three Month Period Ended March 31, 2017

-- Administrative expenses ranged from a low of \$35,066 in the first quarter of 2015 to a high of \$171,947 in the fourth quarter of 2015.
-The fluctuations relate to the 100% absorption by Palamina of administrative expenses compared to the 10.62% pro-rata allocation of Soltoro administrative expenses in 2015 and an increase in professional fees in the fourth quarter of 2015 relating to the listing of the Company's shares on the TSXV. - Share-based payment expense, which is a non-cash item, has ranged between a low of \$nil to a high of \$72,000 in the third quarter of 2015.
-The fluctuations result from the timing associated with the granting and vesting of stock options by Soltoro and Palamina and the recording of the associated share-based payment expense estimated pursuant to the Black-Scholes valuation model.
+- Over the past eight quarters exploration and evaluation expenditures ranged from a high of \$236,123 in the fourth quarter of 2016 to a low of \$19,056 in the second quarter of 2015.
+The significant increase in the fourth quarter of 2016 and the first quarter of 2017 relate to acquisition of mining claim applications in Peru.
+The minor fluctuations in other quarters relate to the timing of the exploration programs and tax payments on the Mexico properties. - Administrative expenses ranged from a low of \$38,053 in the second quarter of 2015 to a high of \$171,947 in the fourth quarter of 2015.
+The low of \$38,053 relates to the 100% absorption by Palamina of administrative expenses compared to the 10.62% pro-rata allocation of Soltoro administrative expenses.
+The high of \$171,947 relates to the increase in professional fees relating to the listing of the Company's shares on the TSXV. - Share-based payment expense, which is a non-cash item, has ranged between a low of \$nil to a high of \$147,000 in the first quarter of 2017.
+The fluctuations result from the timing associated with the granting and vesting of stock options and the recording of the associated share-based payment expense estimated pursuant to the Black-Scholes valuation model.